 Having a user-friendly and informational website is just as important as creating a solid identity for your brand.
 Most customers check out a company’s website to learn more about it before purchasing a product or service.

-You must follow certain content guidelines when creating a good company website.
+You must follow specific content guidelines when creating a good company website.
 And hiring a professional for the task will take care of all these complexities for your company website.

 How To Create The Brand Style Guide?

-Now that you know all about creating a strong identity for your brand let us talk about the brand style guide.
+Now that you know about creating a strong identity for your brand, let us talk about the brand style guide.

-Taking note of all the minor details when creating a brand identity can be tough, if not impossible.
-So, a brand style guide is a personal rulebook that contains all the relevant information about the logos, colour palette, fonts, and other design elements that make your brand identity.
+Taking note of all the minor details when creating an identity for your brand can be tough, if not impossible.
+So, a brand style guide, or brand guidelines, are important as they serve as a personal rulebook containing all necessary information about the logo, colour palette, fonts and other design elements that compose your company’s identity.

 Without proper guidelines, brands can unintentionally misuse their design elements in marketing strategies.
 Examples of this may be placing a brand logo with a dark or neutral hue on a website with a dark navy and blue background.
 Doing so will make the brand logo invisible, but it will also negatively impact audiences.

-- The voice or tone of the brand communication (humour, formal, etc.)
+• The brand voice or tone of the brand communication (humour, formal, etc.)

-- An idea of the intended audience through suitable personas
+• An idea of the intended target audience through suitable personas

-When it comes to creating a lasting impact on customers, neither content nor the products and services on their own can get the job done.
-It is an amalgamation of your brand style, core values, marketing strategies and consistent efforts into customer research that can truly make an impact.
+When it comes to creating a lasting impact on customers, neither content nor products and services on their own can get the job done.
+It is an amalgamation of your brand style, core values, marketing strategies and consistent efforts in customer research that can truly make an impact.

-If you want to create a brand style that appeals to audiences, having style brand style guides in a written form can help you make certain vital decisions while creating the logos, choosing the typography, colours, etc.
+If you want to create your own style guide that appeals to audiences, having style guides in a written form can help you make certain vital decisions while creating the logos and choosing the typography, colours, etc.

 Why Is Brand Style Guide Important?